Texas clinics cancel abortions after court reinstates ban

-The Biden administration, which sued Texas over the law known as Senate Bill 8, has yet to say whether it will go that route after a federal appeals court reinstated it late Friday.
-The law bans abortions once cardiac activity is detected, usually around six weeks, before some women know they are pregnant.
+The Biden administration, which sued Texas over the law known as Senate Bill 8, has yet to say whether it will go that route after a federal appeals court reinstated the law late Friday.
+The latest twist came just two days after a lower court in Austin suspended the law, which bans abortions once cardiac activity is detected, usually around six weeks, before some women know they are pregnant.
 It makes no exceptions in cases of rape or incest.

 The White House had no immediate comment Saturday.